Updated January 2025

 • Rent a canal boat for the afternoon.
 This is not the same as doing a canal cruise with 30+ other tourists.
 There are a couple of boat rental companies that will rent you an electric canal boat by the hour and you can have a boat all to yourself.
 They are easy to navigate and don’t go fast.
 Just pay attention to the direction of the canal (some are one-way) and be considerate of faster moving vessels.
 We used Sloepdelen which has two docks in Amsterdam.
 The boats were clean and easy to operate and 2.5 hours was €150.
 We took snacks and wine on the boat and had a grand time.
 Of course, taking a canal boat cruise is fun too.

 • Speaking of food, Amsterdam is a haven for great ethnic food.
 Be sure to try Indonesian Rijsttafel, which will give you a large selection of delicious foods served with rice.
+Our favorite place has since closed, but our second favorite is Kartika.
 We ate a ton of great Vietnamese food (O Mai was a favorite) and found a German restaurant called Wurst and Schnitzelhaus to get our schnitzel fix (the chicken schnitzel is to die for).
 For good Dutch food, check out The Pantry.
+Our very favorite restaurant in Amsterdam is De Belhamel, and we try to go every time we are in town.
+For dessert, take a short walk to Winkel 43 for the best Dutch appeltaart you’ve ever tasted.
+Even if you’re too full to eat a bite, take one to go (they are great with morning coffee!).

 • Visit the Amsterdam Zoo.
 This is an interesting zoo… it’s the oldest in the Netherlands, and not super well kept, but the animals looked healthy and happy, and the zoo itself is more like a park.
 The animals were really engaging and seemed interested in the people who came to see them.
 We had a great time, and you can take the tram.